Skip to main content

 There are numerous spur trails to the adjacent pebble and sand beach.
 At the southwestern end of the park there are a series of paths running through the beach meadows and grass flats.
 During the spring and early summer, these meadows support a wide array of colorful wildflowers.

-The main trail leads along Indian River where pink, chum and coho salmon return to spawn during late summer and early fall.
+The main trail leads along Kaasda Héen (Indian River) where pink, chum, and coho salmon return to spawn during late summer and early fall.
 This is truly an amazing sight as thousands of fish are side by side flopping up the river.
 The best fish viewing point is the arched bridge.

 Cross over the bridge and follow another loop trail southeast along the river past the Russian Monument, or northwest through the forest back to the bridge.